SmithNola/QuizGenerator/README.md

 # QuizGenerator
-A Quiz application where users can create an play quizzes.\n Utilizes IntelliJ IDE, SQLite, and JavaFX
+A Quiz application where users can create an play quizzes.

+Utilizes IntelliJ IDE, SQLite, and JavaFX